codefog/contao-events_subscriptions/README.md

 Events Subscriptions is an extension for the [Contao Open Source CMS](https://contao.org).

-Contao extension that allows members of your website to subscribe to the events.
-In the backend there is an overview of members subscribed to each event.
+Contao extension that allows users of your website to subscribe to the events.
+In the backend there is an overview of users subscribed to each event.
 Front end comes up with several frontend modules.
-You can also setup a reminder for members subscribed to the events that will be sent a certain amount of days before event takes place!
+You can also setup a reminder for users subscribed to the events that will be sent a certain amount of days before event takes place!

+The extension allows the registered members as well as anonymous users to subscribe.

 ![](docs/images/preview.png)